Nildyanna/armgddn-downloader/README.md

 ### For Users

-1. Download and install the app for your platform
+1. Download and install the app for your platform from GitHub Releases
-2. Open the app
+2. Open the app (rclone config is fetched automatically on first run)
 3. Configure settings:
    - Set download location
    - Set max concurrent downloads (default: 3)
-   - Add authentication token (if required)
+   - Add authentication token (if required by your server)
-4. In ARMGDDN Browser, navigate to a game/folder
+4. In ARMGDDN Browser website, navigate to a game/folder
-5. Click "Download with External App" (or similar)
+5. Click "Download with App" button
-6. Copy the manifest URL
-7. Paste into the app and click "Fetch & Add Downloads"
-8. Downloads start automatically with pause/resume support
+6. App opens automatically via deep link and starts downloading
+7. All downloads include auto-retry (3 attempts) and resume support

+**Alternative**:

+Manually paste manifest URL into the app if deep links don't work.

 ### Configuration